nhsconnect/FHIR-NRLS-API/pages/architecture/pointer_overview.md

 summary: A technical overview the pointers
 ---

-## What do pointers do
+## What Do Pointers Do?

-Pointers on the NRL tell consumers what type of information is available from provider and how to get it.
+Pointers on the NRL tell consumers the type of information that is available from a provider and how to get it.
 A provider can choose what information they want to share and how they want to share it.

 A provider might allow consumers to retrieve the same information in a number of different ways, and this would be reflected in the pointer(s), they create on the NRL.
 The following diagram illustrates the concept that a provider might enable different ways of retrieving the same information.

 <img alt="Pointers link to Records by providing either an API endpoint or contact details of the Provider" src="images/architecture/pointer_type_overview.png" style="width:100%;max-width: 100%;">

-The provider  creates two pointers on NRL that point to the same information (Record A) within the provider system:
+The provider  creates a single pointer on NRL that points to the information (Record A) within the provider system.
+The pointer references each method or format of retrieving the record:
-- The first pointer contains contact details for the provider.
+- The first reference included on the pointer is to contact details for the provider organisation.
 Retrieval in this scenario begins with a user in the consumer organisation dialling the telephone, using the contact details in the pointer.
 This would begin a human-controlled process that would ultimately lead to "Record A" being retrieved.
-- The second pointer references an API endpoint exposed by the provider.
+- The second reference included on the pointer is to an API endpoint exposed by the provider.
 In this scenario the consumer system would use the details in the pointer to request the record directly from the provider system and could display the returned record to the user in the consumer system.

+A pointer could contain multiple references to API endpoints that returned the record in different formats.
+For example, an endpoint which returns the record as a PDF document and another that returns it in a structured data format.

 ## Pointer Data Items